CEQA Review, Uncategorized|

 Table 1: City of Ukiah ADU Construction (2019–2024)

-Although ADU regulations were updated in 2024, further amendments are now proposed to ensure consistency with the 2040 Ukiah General Plan, to directly implement State housing law, and to maintain the City’s Housing Element certification with the California Department of Housing and Community Development (HCD).
+Although ADU regulations were updated in 2024, further amendments are now proposed to directly implement State housing law, and to maintain the City’s Housing Element certification with the California Department of Housing and Community Development (HCD).

-California Government Code authorizes the creation of ADUs and JADUs through local ordinance or, if no ordinance exists, by ministerial approval under specified conditions.
-The proposed ordinance updates are required to meet these standards while incorporating local development controls that help minimize land use and infrastructure impacts on existing neighborhoods.
+The proposed ordinance updates are required to meet State standards while incorporating local development controls that help minimize land use and infrastructure impacts on existing neighborhoods.

 In 2024, the State adopted several new laws to accelerate ADU and JADU production, including Senate Bill (SB) 1211.
 This legislation increases the number of detached ADUs allowed on multifamily properties and eliminates certain local parking replacement requirements.
 Many of the most substantial changes related to the allowances for ADUs on multi-family parcels.